This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before a colonoscopy,

 your colon needs to be cleaned out.
-This is called a bowel prep or a colon prep.
-Your healthcare provider may tell you to start your bowel prep 1 to 2 days before your colonoscopy.
-He may instead tell you to start the night before your colonoscopy.
+This is called bowel prep or colon prep.
+You may need to start your bowel prep 1 to 2 days before your colonoscopy, or the night before.
 Your bowel movements should look yellow to light brown and be liquid.
 You should not have solids in your bowel movements.

 Contact your healthcare provider if:

 - You cannot finish your bowel prep.

 - Your bowel movements are not clear after you finish your bowel prep.